AustinGil/presentations/make-div.md

 ---

 # It's a lot!
-## But you really only need to remember ONE thing...
+## But if you remember ONE thing, let it be this...

 ---
 layout: statement
 ---

-# What we do is hard
+# What we do is not easy

 <v-clicks>

+## If it was, it wouldn't be a privilege
 ## Be kind to others 😍
 ## & Be kind to yourself 🥰